 Medicine Wheel, WYO

 The Medicine Wheel/Medicine Mountain National Historic Landmark is a medicine wheel located in the Bighorn National Forest, in the U.S. state of Wyoming.
 The Medicine Wheel at Medicine Mountain is a large stone structure made of local white limestone laid upon a bedrock of limestone.
 It is both a place of sacred ceremony and scientific inquiry.
 It is one of many found in the Rocky Mountains of Northern America.
+The Medicine Wheel and Medicine Mountain reflect 10,000 years of Native American culture.
+The site is sacred and revered by the Native American people.
+It is important that the Medicine Wheel be treated with the utmost respect given any holy place.

 The structure is located at an altitude of 2939 m, near the summit of Medicine Mountain.
 It is a pre-columbian structure, built from roughly loaf-sized stones gathered from the surrounding area.
 The structure consists of a circular rim, 24 m in diameter, 28 spokes extending from the rim to the center, and a series of seven stone circles (cairns).
 Cairn O is at the center of the structure and is about 3 m in diameter.
 Cairns A – F are at or near the rim, and are considerably smaller.
 The wheel has 28 spokes, the same number used in the roofs of ceremonial buildings such as the Lakota Sundance lodge.
 These always includes an entrance to the east, facing the rising Sun, and include 28 rafters for the 28 days in the lunar cycle.
 The number 28 is sacred to some of the Indian tribes because of its significance as the lunar month.
 In Bighorn’s case, could the special number 28 also refer to the helicial or dawn rising of Rigel 28 days past the Solstice, and Sirius another 28 past that.